WVUHPC/Introduction-HPC/_episodes/01-introduction.md

 address of the remote machine.

-When logging in to a laptop, tablet, or other personal device, a username, password, or pattern are normally required to prevent unauthorized access.
+When logging in to a laptop, tablet, or other personal device, a username, password, or pattern is normally required to prevent unauthorized access.
 In these situations, the likelihood of somebody else intercepting your password is low, since logging your keystrokes requires a malicious exploit or physical access.
 For systems like {{ site.remote.host }} running an SSH server, anybody